AVega89-0407/Google-Search-Clone/README.md

 # 🔎 Google Search Clone

 A simple front-end project that replicates the look and feel of the Google Search homepage.
-Built with **HTML, CSS, and JavaScript** to practice responsive design and UI styling.
+Built with **HTML and CSS** to practice responsive design and UI styling.

 ## ✨ Features
 - Google-style search bar